soranoba/pageboy/README.md

 ## Features

-- It support before/after (timebase) pagination with GORM v2
+- It support before/after pagination with GORM v2
 - It support page/per pagination with GORM v2

 ## Usage